 For my first pole prototypes, I made the straps from “webbing”, colorful polypropylene straps.
 My family could pick among the available colors and match with their grips, baskets, or outfits.
 However, neither the width nor thickness of the webbing was optimal, so since December I have been working on developing my own pole strap, and since March, I have developed my own design and solution for how to adjust them.
 Now, finally, after seven months, all the pieces of the puzzle are in place, and I can test both the straps and the metal tightener.
 And the range of colors is heavily reduced to “Smoke Gray” and “Stucco” to match no matter what color you prefer for your grips and baskets.

-Last week I received a few meters of newly woven pole strap, made of recycled polypropylene, on a roll from Weaver Textile (prototypes can be seen here).
+Last week I received a few meters of newly woven pole strap, made of recycled polypropylene, on a roll from Weaver Textile.
 My first product sample of the straps.
 At the same time, I received a letter from a friend who translated my tightener prototype (with which the strap is adjusted) into a CAD drawing.
 I have printed a 3D version in plastic to test with.
 And via an article about my bamboo ski sticks in a magazine, I came in contact with a CNC operator who could easily route the tighteners from the CAD drawing.
 Suddenly I now have several aluminum tighteners to really test with (made from left-over scrap sheets).
 And everything performs really well.
 It is fairly easy to tighten or loosen the strap, and in addition, only one hand is needed.

 Finally I’m getting a grip of the strap, and it’s time strap it on!